🎉 WeArisma joins forces with NielsenIQ (NIQ) to, for the first time ever, measure the impact of Creator Marketing on sales.

 An authenticity premium has emerged across all platforms, with behind-the-scenes content frequently outperforming polished posts.
 Creator vulnerability and transparency drive higher engagement, while mental health and social consciousness messaging resonate with audiences seeking genuine connections.
 Diverse representation has evolved from differentiator to baseline expectation across most brand categories.

-Commerce integration continues accelerating across all major platforms, with native shopping experiences becoming standard features.
+Commerce integration continues to accelerate across all major platforms, with native shopping experiences becoming standard features.
 Creator-specific storefronts and affiliate programs provide new monetization opportunities, while live shopping events enable real-time purchasing experiences.
 Subscription-based creator relationships offer alternatives to traditional one-off campaign models.

 The regulatory environment continues evolving with increased disclosure requirements and stronger FTC enforcement.
 Platform-specific creator fund regulations add complexity to partnership structures, while international compliance requirements create challenges for global campaigns.
 Brand safety and content moderation standards continue rising across all major platforms.